Alexouwu/Alexouwu/README.md

 Hi 👋 My name is Alejandro
 =================================

-Software Developer and Robotics enthusiast
+Software Engineer and Robotics enthusiast
 ------------------------------------------

 I have a real pasion for programming, I started learning some basic C and continue learning C++, python and javascript.
 I have worked as a full stack developer using React and NodeJS and as a Robotics Software Engineer for instrumenting and programming an autonomous platform using ROS